 - Embrace a future-focused mindset that places a high priority on enriched STEM learning for all students, preparing them for STEM pathways in high school and enabling students to see themselves as the innovators, scientists, inventors, engineers and technology experts of tomorrow.

-Dr. Dean Lindquist will join the Thrive School team in July 2023.
+Dr. Dean Lindquist joined the Thrive School team in July 2023.
 In addition to his enthusiasm for student empowerment and community engagement, Dean brings extensive leadership and teaching experience in public, separate and charter schools.
 In addition to his most recent position as Superintendent for New Horizons Charter School, he served in Superintendent roles for SD 71 (Comox Valley) and Grande Yellowhead Public Schools, as well as Associate/Deputy Superintendent for the Aspen View Regional School Division.
 Earlier in his career, Dean also held positions as a Principal and as a classroom teacher in schools across central Alberta.
 Rounding out his experience, Dean has taught graduate-level courses at the University of Calgary and served as Assistant Deputy Minister (Program and System Support) for Alberta Education.
 Dean is an avid sports fan and spends time cheering on his favourite teams.
 He also enjoys immersing himself in professional and academic literature to stay up to date on the latest developments in education and related areas.

 Donna Rankin-Anderson joined the Thrive School team in February 2023.
 An experienced educator and instructional leader, Donna is strongly committed to shaping a vision of success for all students and serving as a dedicated advocate for students and families.
 In her nearly 20 years in the Edmonton separate school system, she has brought her passion for connection and positive school environments to her roles as a Principal, Assistant Principal, Learning Coach and classroom teacher.
 In addition to her expertise in school operations and data-driven instructional practices, she is the kind of educator who will remember the name of each student’s pet.
 Donna earned a Bachelor of Education from the University of Alberta and has completed graduate-level courses in education policy.
 When she is not out running on the Edmonton river valley pathways, you can find her enjoying time with her husband and son, likely cheering on her son at the hockey rink or basketball court.